FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What is the difference between a synchronized method and a synchronized block?
-(Expert)

 In Java programming, each object has a lock.
 A thread can acquire the lock for an object by using the synchronized keyword.
 The synchronized keyword can be applied in a method level (coarse grained lock) or block level of code (fine grained lock).